 Or Application Form to be returned to Student Services

 Traineeships are designed to help young people who are focussed on getting a job, gain the skills and experience for work.
 They are part of the same family as apprenticeships and are a partnership between an employer and a training provider.
-They involve high quality work experience, a focussed period of work preparation training and maths and English if required.
+They involve high quality work experience, a focussed period of work preparation training, digital skills, maths and English if required.

-Wirral Met College is proud to be working in partnership with Wirral University Teaching Hospital NHS Foundation Trust and other local employers to deliver Traineeships to local people across Wirral.
+Wirral Met College is proud to be working in partnership with Wirral University Teaching Hospital NHS Foundation Trust, Leaf and other local employers to deliver Traineeships to local people across Wirral and Liverpool.